THE BLUE PLAQUE ROUTE

 While removing paint a waiting room caught fire.
 Word was sent for the nearest help and the fire engine from Elton Hall arrived promptly some twenty minutes later but not before the waiting room and a platform bit the proverbial dust.

-• Bridges demolished in the 1980s and 90s: - deemed too dangerous and expensive to restore, both were taken down.
+• Road and river bridges demolished in the 1980s and 90s: - deemed too dangerous and expensive to restore, both were taken down.

 The river bridge was offered to the Nene Valley Railway but was thought too expensive to renovate and so down it came.
 The road bridge was removed over a Bank Holiday weekend in the early 1990s and the road closed to traffic.
 People were able to use the river from Wansford to The Queens Head though courtesy of the enterprising landlord and his boat.